-10. Make it Easy for Clients to Find and Consume Your Content
+10. Make it Easy for Clients to Find Your Content

 Social media and the internet are full of tools to help make it easy for people to find the right content.
 Use them.
 Hashtags, for example, help to group tweets and content around specific topics, and they make it easy for interested new users to find their way to your content.
 Don’t use complicated and long URLs (web addresses) to direct readers to your website or social media posts.
 Use a tool like Bit.ly to create short but memorable addresses to make sharing links easier.
 The easier you make it for clients, the more engaged they will be with your brand.

 Attract More Attention on Social Media with Special Offers

 Of course, everyone loves getting free stuff!
 Here are some strategic reasons that your medspa business should think about advertising some desirable free extras.

 Build Customer Loyalty

 Current clientele is more likely to return and book follow-up appointments if they feel rewarded for their business.

 Bring in more new customers by offering free treatments and package deals.
 Free treatments for first time customers are a well known strategy to increase both new clientele and referrals.